 - Black Sharpie Marker.
 These fine point permanent marker pens make nice black outlines, have a good tip for coloring, and never bleed when they get wet.
 Use them with good ventilation and add extra paper underneath to protect your tables.

-Step by Step Directions for How to Draw like Paul Klee
+Step by Step Directions for Paul Klee Drawing

 Time needed: 1 hour.